 7 Introduction

-Sequencing-based spatial transcriptomics represents a set of methods that combine high-throughput gene expression profiling from high-throughput sequencing assays with spatial information derived from unique barcodes that are location-specific.
-Thus, gene expression patterns can profiling while retaining spatial arrangement.
+Sequencing-based spatial transcriptomics (ST) platforms combine high-throughput gene expression profiling from high-throughput sequencing assays with spatial information derived from unique barcodes that are location-specific.
+Thus, gene expression patterns can be profiled while retaining spatial arrangement.

 Several steps are involved, including tissue preparation, RNA capture, reverse transcription, and high-throughput sequencing.
 Bioinformatically, reads are mapped to reference transcriptomes (or annotated genomes) and reads are further parsed to determine their original spatial origin.